RODea-L00203120/DevOps_SWE_Pipeline/README.md

 # AlgoBench DevOps Pipeline

-This repository demonstrates a demonstrative DevOps Pipeline incorporating modern tooling and practices - it incorporates a performance benchmarking application for comparing various sorting algorithms across different input sizes and data distributions.
+This repository demonstrates a demonstrative Dev
+Ops Pipeline incorporating modern tooling and practices - it incorporates a performance benchmarking application for comparing various sorting algorithms across different input sizes and data distributions.

 ## Architecture